 The Australian Literary Agents’ Association recommends writers find an assessor via the Australian Writer’s Marketplace, an online directory of services for writers.
 Make sure you understand exactly what services are being offered before taking on an assessor.

-Writing NSW also provides manuscript assessments at the centre with a Skype option for regional members.
+Writing NSW also provides manuscript assessments at the centre with a Zoom option for regional members.
 For more details see manuscript assessments.

 Costs of manuscript assessors

 Assessors’ individual websites should provide details of their rates.
 There is no standard rate for manuscript assessment, so it’s important to shop around to make sure you are receiving a reasonable price.

 If you want to reduce assessment costs, you might give only a part of your manuscript to an appraiser for comment.